zhixuan-lin/dotfiles/README.md

 If you need servers for other languages, open a file with that type, and run `LspInstallServer`.
 The right server will be installed in `$HOME/.local/share/servers`.
 We don't do this for `jedi-language-server` because it should be installed in the right virtual env to be useful.

 `vim-lsp-settings` allows per-project configuration.
 See `:LspSettingsLocalEdit`.
 I guess it can find the settings because of the automatic root guess.
+This allows sending project specific configurations to the servers, by changing the registered information.

 To enable linting and fixing in vim, install `flake8`, `yapf` and `pylint`